wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 <a name="FoldingLanguages_2" />
 #### Folding & Languages

 The `-f` option, which enables folding, doesn't do anything for a self analysis.
-The `default` folding config is loaded and used in the Stemming Results as a last-ditch attempt to find a common substring.
+The `default` folding config is normally loaded and used in the Stemming Results as a last-ditch attempt to find a common substring.

 As with Comparison Analysis, additional language configs can be supplied.
-Use `-d` to specify the directory and `-l` to specify a comma-separated list, though usually only one language is needed. (**NB:** `default` is always loaded.)
+Use `-d` to specify the directory and `-l` to specify a comma-separated list, though usually only one language is needed. (**NB:** "default" is normally loaded, but it can be disabled by specifying "-default" with `-l`; see Serbian example under **Folding across character sets** below.)
 To specify that `compare_counts/langdata/polish.txt` should be loaded, use `-d compare_counts/langdata -l polish`.
 All language config files should end in `.txt`.
 Note that `-d compare_counts/langdata` is the default, so if you don't move that directory, you should only need `-l`.

 The config for `strip_prefixes` and `strip_suffixes` is similar to the regular morphology used in a *Comparison Analysis* (q.v.) specified by `regular_suffixes` and `regular_prefixes`.<sup>§</sup>